-The Zoo is home to three Dumeril’s ground boas, a male named Spaz and a female named Ursula, and their male offspring named Triton.
-Spaz was born at the Zoo in 1998, while Triton was born in August 2018.
-Triton is currently a part of the Zoo’s ambassador animal collection.
+The Zoo is home to two Dumeril’s ground boas, a female named Ursula and her male offspring, Triton.
+Triton was born at the Zoo in August 2018, and is currently a part of the Zoo’s ambassador animal collection.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.
 Listed as CITES Appendix I, which puts strict limits on its exportation from Madagascar.
 Their numbers are declining due to habitat destruction in order to create agricultural areas or grazing for livestock; they are killed due to fear and superstition.
 Their skins are sold in the markets of Madagascar as well as other countries.
 They are also exported to be sold in the pet trade.
 Diet Small animals such as birds, lizards and frogs.